rockroman/CI_PP4-Knowledge-Flow/README.md

 ### Update comment page
 - User is redirected to a page where a comment modal is displayed so he can update comment or go back
-- User Story covered with this feature:
+- User Story covered with this feature:17
  <details><summary>See Update comment page</summary>

 ![Update comment page](docs/features/update-comment.png)